Lily Sperry is the creator of Health Gossip, which she launched in early 2023. The name appeared to her in a dream.

 This has been a process, and one I’m still very much in the midst of.
 As someone who is naturally quite curious and mutable, I’ve noticed a resistance to committing to an organized religion, and also a lingering attachment to systems and practices that run counter to it.
 But I think whenever we feel resistance or fear towards something, that’s a sign that we must pursue it.
 Alas, there is no Perfect Christian.

-My journey through and out of the New Age has been winding.
+My journey through and out of New Age spirituality has been winding.
 After a series of awakenings in the years following 2020, I felt a veil being lifted and wanted to explore everything on the other side.
-What began with Rudolf Steiner and the Christian mystics evolved into a deeper engagement with astrology, theosophy, Human Design, manifestation, and eventually Kabbalah.
-I was hooked.
+What began with Rudolf Steiner and the Christian mystics evolved into a deeper engagement with astrology, Human Design, manifestation, and eventually Kabbalah.
+I had all of my podcasts queued, and I was hooked.

 But, like many, my relationship to these systems and modalities was ultimately that of a dilettante.
 I never fully committed to any one path, preferring to create my own spiritual system rather than anchor into a singular Truth.
 This left me confused, circling myself, with endless rabbit holes to dive into and no clear place to land.
 It also fed a kind of narcissism, where I was more focused on “fixing” myself and reaching a higher state of consciousness than being present with the world around me.